For UK students living in England, Masters loans are available in 2023/24 to help fund your postgraduate course as well as any associated living costs

 If you're employed, deductions will be made directly from your salary along with your tax and National Insurance contributions.
 If you're self-employed, HM Revenue and Customs (HMRC) will calculate your repayments on completion of your self-assessment tax return.

 Interest will be charged on your loan from the date you receive your first instalment.
-This will be calculated at the retail price index (RPI) plus 3%, meaning that the interest accrued will be the annually reviewed RPI percentage (1.5% until 31 August 2022), plus an additional 3%.
+This is usually calculated at the retail price index (RPI) plus 3%, meaning that the interest accrued will be the annually reviewed RPI percentage, plus an additional 3%.
+However, the interest rate is currently capped until 31 August 2023.
+This means that loan interest rates will not go above 7.3% during this time.
 Get more information on your repayment plan at GOV.UK - Repaying your student loan.

 If you leave your course or switch to an ineligible course, you'll have to repay what you've borrowed so far, and the income threshold will not apply - you must start repaying straight away.